montal95/reading-list-cli/README.md

 ### Developed by Samuel Montalvo Jr

-Command Line Interface that uses the Google Books API, MongoDB and Node.js to create a localized reading list
+Command Line Interface that uses the Google Books API, NeDB and Node.js to create a localized reading list.

 ## Setup and instructions